Valence Bond Entanglement and Fluctuations in Random Singlet Phases: Hilbert Space and Model Hamiltonians

-With this motivation, we present here results of VBMC studies for a class of models which include the uniform and random spin-1/2 AFM Heisenberg chains.
-To define these models we first specify their relevant Hilbert spaces.
-It is well known that the set of {\it non-crossing} valence-bond states (see Fig. 1(a)) form a complete linearly independent basis spanning the total spin 0 Hilbert space of a chain of spin-1/2 particles \cite{rum32}.
-We denote the singlet projection operator acting on neighboring sites $i$ and $i+1$ by $\Pi_i^0$, which, for spin-1/2 particles, can be expressed as $\Pi_i^0 = \frac{1}{4} - {\vec S}_i \cdot {\vec S}_{i+1}$ (taking $\hbar = 1$).
-Figure 1(b) shows two representative examples of $\Pi_i^0$ acting on a non-crossing valence-bond state.
-For spin-1/2 particles, the parameter $d$ appearing in Fig.~1(b) is equal to 2; however, in principle, $d$ can take any value, (of course if $d\ne 2$ the Hilbert space no longer describes spin-1/2 particles).
-Of particular interest are the cases $d = 2 \cos\frac{\pi}{k+2}$ where $k$ is a positive integer \cite{kau94}.
-For these values of $d$, when $k$ is finite, the non-crossing states are no longer linearly independent and the Hilbert space dimensionality of $N$ sites can be shown to grow asymptotically as $d^N$ with $d<2$.
-The $k \rightarrow \infty$ limit then corresponds to the case of ordinary spin-1/2 particles with $d=2$ for which the Hilbert space dimensionality grows as $2^N$.
+To define the class of model Hamiltonians studied here, we first specify the relevant Hilbert spaces on which they act.
+It is well known that the set of {\it non-crossing} valence-bond states (see Fig.~\ref{vb}(a)) forms a complete linearly independent basis spanning the total spin 0 Hilbert space of a chain of spin-1/2 particles.\cite{rum32} We denote the singlet projection operator acting on neighboring sites $i$ and $i+1$ by $\Pi_i^0$, which, for spin-1/2 particles, can be expressed as

+where ${\vec S}_i$ is a spin-1/2 operator,(here and throughout $\hbar = 1$).
+Figure \ref{vb}(b) shows two representative examples of $\Pi_i^0$ acting on a non-crossing valence-bond state.
+For spin-1/2 particles, the parameter $d$ appearing in Fig. \ref{vb}(b) is equal to 2; however, in principle, $d$ can take any value, (of course if $d\ne 2$ the Hilbert space no longer describes spin-1/2 particles).